What Does Medicare Cover? A Guide for HR Teams to Share With Employees

 Medicare covers 80% of the cost of chiropractic services for medically necessary spine manipulation to treat back pain.
 More specifically, the treatment must manually adjust the spine to treat a subluxation, which happens when a vertebra is out of position.
 Medicare won’t cover the cost of maintenance chiropractic treatments, massage therapy, or X-rays.

-Prepare your employees for the next step
+Preparing Medicare-eligible folks for the next step

-It’s never too early to start preparing your employees for the future.
-And with the limitations of Medicare Part B, employees need to be forewarned that they’ll need supplemental coverage if they want dental and vision benefits or prescription drug coverage after they’ve enrolled in Medicare Part B.
+It’s never too early to prepare aging folks for the future.
+And with the limitations of Medicare Part B, beneficiaries should be forewarned that they’ll need supplemental coverage if they want dental and vision benefits or prescription drug coverage after they’ve enrolled in Medicare Part B. As employees near 65, they need sound advice from a voice they trust.
+ALEX Medicare provides educational resources about Medicare and can help eligible folks understand their options.
+With ALEX Medicare, they can put together a smart benefits strategy that gives them the medical, dental, vision, and voluntary benefits coverage they want while optimizing their costs.